 It was hard to size up after all these years, but I finally made the decision.
 I honestly don’t know why it should have been so difficult, but I managed to turn it into a big deal (in my head, anyway).

 And you know what?
 My new bottoms…shorts, capris, high rise jeans…look so much better.
 Sizing up gave me ample room, the fabric doesn’t cling to closely to my midlife body, and I actually look slimmer.

 The moral of my little story is this: Proper Fit trumps Size.
 It may take a few try-ons to get the right fit for you, but it is definitely worth the time and effort.

 5 | The Top Half

-When dressing to look slimmer, keep this tips in mind for the top half of the outfit:
+When dressing to look slimmer, keep this tips in mind for your upper body – the top half of the outfit:

 - remember the fit…be comfortable, but bigger isn’t necessarily better